VX-33 “Predators” AIR TEST & EVALUATION SQUADRON

 I peer down at my instruments.
 Lucy, here is my hidden joy.
 As my cherished aircraft, our relationship goes through up and downs, usually when she throws fits and wants dates with the Maintainers.
 ECS and OBOGS suck as usual.
 ATFLIR works when it wants to, but I’m here.

 But I need her now.
-She’s older, one of the last produced models of the 2010s, and one of the first variants of the Block III retrofits that changed her to an X model.
+She’s older, one of the last produced models of the 2010s.
+At least the DoD was nice enough to upgrade her to the APG-79.
+AESA is nice.

 TEWS is silent too.
 Nothing on the screen.
-No one is tracking us.
+No is tracking us.

 None of these aircraft are smooth, but the turbulence leftover by Typhoon Noke plays hell on us as we climb.